I work on early-stage startups. There have been many. Some were sold, some IPO'd, some merged, some failed.

 An informal biography...

 Until age 10, I lived in Italy, where my father was rebuilding some Scottish textile mills that had been damaged during the war.
-We would live in the mills, and textile machines became my playground.
+The mills, and textile machinery, became my playground.
 I also attended the Swiss School in Milano where most of the kids' Swiss parents were in textiles or sewing machines (Italy was rebuilding itself after the war thanks to its textile industry).
 In Tuscany my father was a friend of cycling champion Gino Bartali, so I got the bicycle bug very young.
-Much of the time I traveled all over Europe with my eccentric grandmother and aunt (travel was cheap after the war and my father could not stand them).
-They created chaos in some very grand hotels, playing football in the empty corridors and running around in vintage bikinis, and I would be sent off to calm the owners.
+Much of the time I traveled all over Europe with my eccentric grandmother and aunt.
+They created chaos in some very grand hotels, playing football in the empty corridors and running around in vintage bikinis.
+I would be sent off to calm the owners.
 Terrifying.

 SWITZERLAND 1st chapter

-As a kid, when my father was rebuilding a textile mill at Intra on Lake Maggiore, I used to travel to Switzerland from the Italian frontier on the yellow Swiss post-buses (kids alone was normal then), to stay with farm families in the Alps.
-Switzerland, hikes in the high forests, and cold nights in cowherd huts became a central part of who I am.
+As a kid, when my father was rebuilding a textile mill at Intra on Lake Maggiore, I would travel into Switzerland from the Italian frontier on the yellow Swiss Post buses (kids alone were normal then), to stay with farm families in the Alps.
+Switzerland, long hikes in the high forests, cold nights in cowherd huts, and trying to understand the dialects spoken by these taciturn mountain people, became a central part of me.

-At age 8, I took the train from Milano to boarding school in Wales.
-This was a bad year.
-Some very close friends died, I spent weeks in solitary quarantine with a contagious illness, and I was told that my affection for Italy was misplaced because I had a new queen in a place called Britain.
-Maybe it was an identity crisis but at boarding school in Wales things fell apart and I went into full revolt.
-Physical punishment became a fixture of my life.
-At the end of the year, aged 9, I took the decision to not have children.
+At age 8, this was a bad year.
+Some very close friends in Milano died, I spent weeks in solitary quarantine with a contagious illness, I was told that my affection for Italy was misplaced because I had a new queen in a place called Britain, and I was sent to boarding school in Wales.
+At boarding school things fell apart and I went into full revolt.
+Physical punishment became frequent.
+Due to this violence, and the constant showing of war films at the school, and the suffering when my friends died, I took the irrevocable decision to not have children.
+Otherwise, north Wales is beautiful, allowing endless hiking in the mountains, wild horses, and incredible wildlife.

 At age 10 my parents moved to Glasgow, which I loved.
-At age 12, I did my first startup with some entrepreneurial Scottish girls, washing found golf balls and painting "Champ !" on them.
+At age 12, I did my first startup with some entrepreneurial Scots girls, washing found golf balls and painting "Champ !" on them.
+For a kid with a fast Italian racing bike, Scotland and its beautiful scenery was an exalting place to live.
+The beginning of a life on a bicycle.

 SWITZERLAND 2nd chapter

-At age 34 (in 1979), after 10 years with DuPont, I set up a consultancy, advising companies on modernization of their technologies, and soon became very involved with startups (see Startups page).
+In 1979, at age 34, I set up a consultancy firm in Milano and Denver, advising companies on modernization of their technologies, and soon became very involved with startups (see Startups page) for the rest of my life.

 Projects done at Coats included: